wp-plugins/spectacula-page-widget/readme.txt

 == Screenshots ==

 == Upgrade Notice ==

+= 1.0.1=
+If you're having problems with floated content overflowing other items then upgrade to this and tick the option to have the clear block on.
+Otherwise this change isn't critical.

 = 1.0.0 =
 If you have an older version of this I'd recommend you upgrade.